wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/5-recover-deleted-misplaced-content.md

 Versioning can be used to:

  -  **Track history of a version.** When versioning is enabled, an organization can see when an item or file was changed and who changed it.
 It can also see when properties (information about the file) were changed.
 For example, if someone changes the due date of a list item, that information appears in the version history.
 Comments people make when they check files into libraries can also be viewed.
- -  **Restore a previous version.** The current version of an item or file can be replaced with a previous one if a mistake was made in the current version, if the current version is corrupt, or a previous version is preferred over the current version.
-When restoring a previous version, the restored version becomes the new current version.
+ -  **Restore a previous version.** When an organization restores a previous version, the restored version becomes the new current version.
+The current version of an item or file can be replaced with a previous one if:

+     -  A mistake was made in the current version.
+     -  The current version is corrupt.
+     -  A previous version is preferred over the current version.
  -  **View a previous version.** A previous version can be viewed without overwriting the current version.
-When viewing version history within a Microsoft Office document, such as a Word or Excel file, a user can compare the two versions to identify the differences.
+When a user views version history within a Microsoft Office document, such as a Word or Excel file, they can compare the two versions to identify the differences.

-**Additional reading.** For more information, see [how versioning works in a SharePoint list or library](https://support.office.com/article/How-does-versioning-work-in-a-SharePoint-list-or-library-0F6CD105-974F-44A4-AADB-43AC5BDFD247?azure-portal=true).
+**Additional reading.** For more information, see [How versioning works in a SharePoint list or library](https://support.office.com/article/How-does-versioning-work-in-a-SharePoint-list-or-library-0F6CD105-974F-44A4-AADB-43AC5BDFD247?azure-portal=true).

 ### Point-in-time recovery